Thinkwise/docs/docs/iam_admin/admin_applications.md

 Roles are distinct tasks or activities within an application.
 They are often named after the corresponding activity, like *Approve hours* or *Report a ticket*.

-Applications and roles are created by the application **administrator**.
+Applications are created by the application **administrator**.
 The application **manager** is responsible for granting users access to those applications, by creating users and user groups and assigning roles for specific applications to those user groups.

 ![1537868299574](assets/sf/1537868299574.png)
 *Authorization overview*